Rhizome-Conifer/conifer/README.md

 ### Contact

-For any questions/concerns regarding Webrecorder or https://webrecorder.io/ you can open an issue or contat us at support@webrecorder.io
+For any questions/concerns regarding Webrecorder or https://webrecorder.io/ - feel free to open an [issues](https://github.com/webrecorder/webrecorder/issues) or contact us at support@webrecorder.io

 ### License